-2. Exceeding the absolute maximum rating may damage the device.

-3. The device is not guaranteed to function outside operating range.

-4. θ{JA} and θ{JC} were measured using the MIC45205 evaluation board.

-5. Specification for packaged product only.
+- 2. Exceeding the absolute maximum ratings may damage the device. - 3.
+The device is not guaranteed to function outside operating range. - 4. θ{JA} and θ{JC} were measured using the MIC45208 evaluation board. - 5.
+Specification for packaged product only.